 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three steps to the self monitoring technique.
+-Name three steps to the self monitoring technique.

--Explain four triggers that can lead to excessive alcohol use for the controlled drinker.
+-Name four triggers that can lead to excessive alcohol use for the controlled drinker.

--Explain the five interview strategies and tactics used in motivational interviewing.
+-Name the five interview strategies and tactics used in motivational interviewing.

 -Explain the focus of homework assignments in Stein’s relapse prevention strategy.

--Explain the three types of client-therapist relationships in solution-focused counseling.
+-Name the three types of client-therapist relationships in solution-focused counseling.